 Beverly Children’s Learning Center, Beverly.
 The Learning Center serves 153 low-income families with pre-school, day care, and after school programming.
 Volunteers with an interest in education, social work, technology, or website development are needed.

 Beverly Bootstraps, Beverly.
-Beverly Bootstraps is a multi-service organization committed to reducing poverty in the community.
-They might have opportunities for volunteers to help with ESOL and Financial Literacy tutoring as well as some afterschool youth tutoring.
+A multi-service organization committed to reducing poverty in the community.
+They have opportunities for volunteers to help with ESOL and Financial Literacy tutoring and afterschool youth tutoring.

 North Shore Rape Crisis Center.
 Looking for new volunteers for their Hotline, Medical Advocacy, and Community Engagement programs.

 Family Promise, Beverly.
 Family Promise is a non-profit, interfaith hospitality network that provides temporary shelter, meals, hospitality, and case management for families experiencing homelessness.
 They are looking for volunteers to assist local congregations in meal preparation and hosting duties.

 Salem Cyberspace, Salem.
 Salem CyberSpace expands the educational and career opportunities for low-income youth and adults.
 Volunteers wanted for afterschool homework help and enrichment program on weekday afternoons.

 Greater Lynn Senior Services, Lynn.
 GLSS is a non-profit agency serving those over 60, adults of all ages with disabilities, and their families in Lynn, Lynnfield, Nahant, Saugus, and Swampscott.